nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 - `list ` displays all your lessons and assignments.

 ### Setting reminders for assignments : `remind`
-Tags the specified assignment to receive reminders which will be displayed in `Your Reminders` section.
+Sets reminders for the specified assignment which will be displayed in `Your Reminders` section.

 Format: `remind INDEX`

-* Tags the assignment at the specified `INDEX` to receive reminders.
+* Sets reminders for the assignment at the specified `INDEX`.
 * The index refers to the index number shown in the displayed assignment list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
 * `list` followed by `remind 2` sets reminders for the 2nd assignment in the assignment list.

+### Removing reminders for assignments : `unremind`
+Removes reminders set for the specified assignment (assignment will be removed from `Your Reminders` section)

+Format: `unremind INDEX`

+* Removes reminders set for the assignment at the specified `INDEX`.
+* The index refers to the index number shown in the displayed assignment list.
+* The index **must be a positive integer** 1, 2, 3, …​

 ### Exiting the program : `exit`